Aspen is a proposed in situ oil sands development project about 45 kilometres northeast of Fort McMurray, AB, on the Muskeg leases.

 Natural gas and tight oil

 The Horn River region of British Columbia is northeast of Fort Nelson.
-Our holdings represent one of the industry’s largest acreage positions in the area for so-called ‘shale gas’ or ‘tight gas,’ typically developed through multiple wells and hydraulic fracturing.
+Our 205,000 net acres represent one of the industry’s largest acreage positions in the area for ‘shale gas’ or ‘tight gas,’ typically developed through multiple wells and hydraulic fracturing.

 Imperial and ExxonMobil Canada (50-50 interest) suspended operation of the Horn River horizontal well production pilot in May 2015.
-The successful pilot began in August 2012 and ran its planned course -- assessing productivity and cost improvements to help determine potential long-term plans for approximately 340,000 net acres.
-Pilot production averaged 30 million cubic feet per day and we continue to evaluate data from the pilot.
+The successful pilot began in August 2012 and ran its planned course – assessing productivity and cost improvements to help determine potential long-term plans.

 Imperial and ExxonMobil Canada have been acquiring exploration acreage in the liquids-rich portion of the Montney play in the Simonette area of northwestern Alberta.
 Current plans for this acreage are to evaluate the resource potential with an eight-well exploration drilling program.